 The science of health care delivery is the study and design of systems, processes, leadership and management.
-This knowledge and these practices can be used to optimize health care delivery and health for all.
+This knowledge and these practices can be used to optimize how health care is delivered, to improve health for all.

 The BS in science of health care delivery provides undergraduate students foundational knowledge of health care administration and health policy grounded in concepts of leadership, social determinants of health, informatics, systems engineering and economics.
-Faculty are multidisciplinary tenure-track and clinically trained professionals who work together to create, teach and disseminate knowledge.
+Faculty are multidisciplinary tenure-track and clinically trained professionals who work together to create, teach and share knowledge.